Now that I have given you a few Cob Butter recipes it is time to focus on the Magickal and spiritual aspect of Corn.

 Just pull back a bit of the husk and see how it looks to you.
 Then, just twist and pull to remove from the stalk.
 Corn is best when prepared and eaten the same day.
 If you don’t plan to eat it soon after harvesting, you can store in the in the fridge and eat it within a few days for best flavor.

 If you’re growing popcorn, you will want to wait until the ear is fully mature before harvesting.
-It will be several weeks for readiness as the whole stalk must be dry before harvesting.
+It will be several weeks before readiness as the whole stalk must be dry before harvesting.
 Then you can pull off the cobs, and husk.
 Rub the cobs vigorously until all the hard seeds fall off.

 The easiest way to preserve and store fresh corn is by canning or freezing the cob or kernels.